FrancescoRisso/PolitoMaterialDownload/README.md

 When updating to a new version, please give a look to the changelog's versions from the one you are updating from to the current version: you might need to add/modify some settings.
 If you have to change something, it will be marked as `NOTE` in the changelog.

+You can also have the program check for you if there are available updates, see [SETTINGS.md](SETTINGS.md) for details.

 ## How to install

 -   Download all the code to your machine (either with `git clone` or by downloading the zip folder, then exctracting).